Sri Lankan president flees to Maldives, protesters storm prime minister's office | Law-Order

 Parliament is expected to name a new full-time president next week, and a top ruling party source told Reuters Wickremesinghe was the party's first choice, although no decision had been taken.
 An attempt by Wickremesinghe to cling on would infuriate the protesters who say he is a close ally of the Rajapaksa family, which has dominated the country since Rajapaksa's older brother Mahinda became president in 2005.

 "An MP with one seat is appointed as PM.
 Now the same person is appointed as acting President," the opposition presidential nominee, Sajith Premadasa, said on Twitter.
 "This is the Rajapaksa style of democracy.
 What a farce.
 What a tragedy."
-The parliament speaker, Mahinda Yapa Abeywardena, said Rajapaksa had phoned him and told him his resignation letter would arrive later on Wednesday.
+Despite his flight, Rajapaksa's own resignation was not yet confirmed by late Wednesday.
+Earlier, the parliament speaker, Mahinda Yapa Abeywardena, said Rajapaksa had phoned him and told him his resignation letter would arrive later on Wednesday.
+An aide to Abeywardena had no update on the letter late in the day.

-The government source said Rajapaksa was still in Male, the capital of the Maldives, where local media reported that Singapore was likely to give him asylum.
+Maldives media reported that Singapore was likely to give Rajapaksa asylum.
 An aide to Rajapaksa and the Singapore government did not immediately respond to requests for comment.

 ECONOMIC CRISIS Protests against the economic crisis have simmered for months and came to a head last weekend when hundreds of thousands of people took over government buildings in Colombo, blaming the Rajapaksas and their allies for runaway inflation, shortages and corruption.